MIDS-scaling-up/v2/week11/hw/README.md

 When the process starts, you will see the animation of the lunar lander on your screen and the training will start.

-Training output looks like this:
+Training output looks like this (ignore any WARNING messages):

 ```
 0 	: Episode || Reward:  -355.4552185273774 	|| Average Reward:  -355.4552185273774 	 epsilon:  0.995